rogeliog/Nerdgem/README.md

 #Nerdgem

-Nerdgem is an open source project that aim to create a hub where ruby developers can post ruby tutorials typically related with one or many gem(s)
+Nerdgem is an open source project that aim to create a place where ruby developers can post ruby tutorials typically related with one or many gem(s)

+##Installation

 ##Contribute